ritvikindupuri/CORTEX-SENTINEL/TECHNICAL_DOCS.md

 ## 3.0 COMPONENT DEEP DIVE: THE ATTACKER (GENERATOR)

 This component acts as the **"Red Team"** or adversary.
-Its sole job is to create data.
+Its sole job is to create the data.

 ### 3.1 How It Works
 When the user clicks **"Generate Log"**, the app calls the `generateSimulation` function in `services/gemini.ts`.